 When people receive ongoing feedback – no matter their level of seniority at a company – they’re able to grow and develop faster.
 We’ve previously talked about how one-on-one employee feedback is most effective when it happens more than once a year and what it means to build a culture of feedback within a company.

-It’s this broad view - building a culture of feedback - that we’re covering in this article.
+It’s this broad view – building a culture of feedback – that we’re covering in this article.
 A culture of feedback is built on a comprehensive employee feedback strategy.
-This strategy encompasses many different components, like company-wide feedback, developmental feedback, and employee experience feedback.
+This strategy encompasses many components: company-wide feedback, developmental feedback, and employee experience feedback.

 Whether you’re just exploring what it means to create an employee feedback strategy, looking to experiment with something new, or you’ve been collecting employee feedback for a while, this guide can help you.

 What is feedback?

 Before we dive into the overall strategy, let’s look at the specific definition of feedback and what makes it most effective.